-Our SENDCo in conjunction with the Head Teacher is responsible for the operation of the Special Educational Needs Policy and co-ordination of specific provision made to support individual children with SEND.
+Our SENDCo is Mrs Hayley Coughlin and in conjunction with the Head Teacher, is responsible for the operation of the Special Educational Needs Policy and co-ordination of specific provision made to support individual children with SEND.
 We liaise with staff to monitor the pupil's progress and plan further interventions where progress is slower than expected.
 We regularly have contact with a wide range of external agencies that are able to give more specialised advice.
 If you have any concerns regarding SEND matters do not hesitate to contact us.